RISC-V Microprocessor Verification and Design

 Harvey Mudd College has become a major developer of the configurable, open CORE-V Wally microprocessor and of the RISC-V Certification test plan and suite.
 The Clay-Wolkin Fellowship is supported by RISC-V International and Qualcomm in these efforts, and collaborates with companies around the world including Synopsys, Breker, Tenstorrent, and 10x Engineers.

-The Clay-Wolkin Fellowship will have openings for Spring 2026.
+The Clay-Wolkin Fellowship will have openings for Spring 2026 at Prof. Harris's Very Large Scale Integration (VLSI) Design Lab.
 The most common time to join is as a sophomore, especially if taking E154 RISC-V System-on-Chip Design, but juniors and frosh with exceptional backgrounds will also be considered.
+CS and Engineering students are most common, but unusual students from other majors have done excellent work in the group in the past.
 Prospective fellows will start on a volunteer basis in the spring, and those who find they love the research and are contributing effectively may join the Fellowship.
+Most Clay-Wolkin fellows continue research through each academic year at HMC, and some stay for one or more summers of research, while others choose summer internships.

 Areas of interest include: